Porpidia flavicunda: Description

+Spot-test chemistry shows confluentic acid as the dominant substance in European material; North American populations sometimes contain stictic and/or norstictic acids instead.
+No other lichen products are consistently reported.

+Habitat and distribution

 Porpidia flavicunda has a circumpolar arctic and boreal distribution.
 There are indications P. flavicunda populations frequently spread their propagules to other populations, even on different continents, resulting in low amounts of genetic drift in isolated populations and a higher than expected genetic uniformity between continents.

 Porpidia flavicunda is among the most common and widely seen lichens in Iceland where it grows on rocks.